Skip to content

 The SMP1 covers the coastline of Cornwall and the Isles of Scilly.
 SMP2 superseded SMP1.

 The first round of SMPs were carried out in the late 1990s.
-Government guidance at the time of original SMP studies suggested, SMP’s be reviewed and updated (if necessary) approximately every 5 years.
+Government guidance at the time suggested SMP’s be reviewed and updated (if necessary) approximately every 5 years.
+There were four initial SMP's (SMP1) covering the coastline of Cornwall and the Isles of Scilly.

-For each Unit, one of the following strategic coastal defence options was decided on:
+For each unit, one of the following strategic coastal defence options was decided on:

 • Do-nothing